obeleh/db-operator/README.md

 ```
 docker pull postgres:latest
+make start-test-cluster
-make kuttl-test  # you might want to
+make kuttl-test  # currently only postgres is enabled in these tests
 ```

 Manually: